santosh-gh/k8s-18-deployment/README.md

               - Simply revert the Git commit, Argo syncs back to the previous state.
               - Can promote changes from dev -> test -> prod simply by managing Git branches or directories.
               - Provides a dashboard/UI showing real-time status (Healthy, OutOfSync, Degraded).

+    Part16: ArgoCD (using Argo CD UI and Dashboard continue on Part15) Create Argo CD applications using Argo CD UI and Dashboard

+    Part17: ArgoCD (using Argo CD UI and Dashboard continue on Part15) Create Argo CD applications using manifests

 # Architesture